Aligning Transformers with Continuous Feedback via Energy Rank Alignment: Details for molecular generator experiments

 \subsection{Chemical properties}

 We investigated aligning the molecule generator to several target chemical properties, which we detail below.
-All of the properties can be easily computed using the \texttt{RDKit} package.
+All of the properties can be easily computed using either the \texttt{RDKit} package or the \texttt{tdc} \cite{huang2021tdc} package.
 We list the energy function and parameters used for the corresponding energy functions for each of these properties in Table~\ref{tab:chem_energy_prop}.

 Tanimoto similarity is a measure of chemical and structural properties between two molecules and ranges from 0 to 1, where higher values correspond to more similar molecules \cite{rogers_computer_1960}.
 Quantitative estimation of drug-likeness (QED) is evaluated by taking the geometric mean of a set of ``desirability functions'' for different molecular descriptors and also ranges continuously from values of 0 to 1 \cite{bickerton_quantifying_2012}, where higher values correspond to more drug-like molecules.
 The octanol-water parition coefficient (Wildman-Crippen LogP) is a measure of hydrophobicity frequently employed in medicinal chemistry applications \cite{wildman_prediction_1999}.
 Molecules with more positive values are more hydrophobic (i.e.\ more soluble in octanol relative to water), whereas molecules with more negative values are more hydrophilic (i.e.\ more soluble in water relative to octanol).
 Molar refractivity is similarly calculated as a linear combination of atomic contributions, and is a positive number that serves as a measure for molecular size and polarizability \cite{wildman_prediction_1999}.
 A higher molar refractivity corresponds to larger and more polarizable molecules.
 Finally, ring count corresponds to the number of rings in a molecule.